Looking for a Reddit alternative that delivers high-quality discussions and a variety of content? You’re in the right place.

 Furthermore, you have an advanced filter system at hand in order to hide all NSFW content from your feed until you want otherwise.

-Like the other Reddit, it offers links to content that users can vote up or down depending on whether they think it’s good or not.
+Like Reddit, it offers links to content that users can vote up or down depending on whether they think it’s good or not.

 Users are also able to comment and upload images for others to see.